 SimoneI got referred to the careers service at the Jobcentre and they said, ‘Wow your CV is amazing, what’s your problem?’ and I said “I’ve got RSI and basically I can’t do the office work anymore so I need to find a job that I can do.”
 But they just weren’t geared up to work with someone who has an impairment.

 There is a better way.
 Scope supports disabled people into employment through our own services.
-We run programmes such as Support to Work and Support to Work Extra.
+We run programmes such as Support to Work.
 Over the past 5 years, 7,128 disabled people have found employment with our help.

 The principles that underline our employment support services should be adopted by the Department for Work and Pensions if we are to make real progress in supporting people back to work.